 The five-time major champion took full responsibility for her mistake when she made the announcement at a news conference Monday in Los Angeles.
-The former world No. 1 could face a lengthy ban from the International Tennis Federation.
+The former world No. 1 doesn’t know what sanctions she will face from the International Tennis Federation.

 “I know that with this, I face consequences,” Sharapova said.
 “I don’t want to end my career this way, and I really hope I will be given another chance to play this game.”